 The Literary Traditions of Self-Publishing

-As a way to avoid or recover from rejection, or simply to be entrepreneurs, writers have increasingly been turning to self-publishing.
-User-friendly print-on-demand or e-book services allow writers to create books on an as-needed basis, avoiding the pitfalls of overprinting, then having to store copious numbers of cartons of unsold books in the garage or under the bed.
+As a way to avoid or recover from rejection, to be entrepreneurial, or after having given up on finding a publisher or agent, writers have increasingly turned to self-publishing.
+User-friendly print-on-demand or e-book services allow writers to create books on an as-needed basis, avoiding the pitfalls of overprinting.
+Gone are the days of having to store copious numbers of cartons of unsold books in the garage or under the bed.

 Whether the product ends up only in the hands of the author’s mom and cousins or becomes one of the rare successes that sells like wildfire, it’s good to have options.
 The ultimate stroke of luck for a self-published book is being picked up by a trade publisher, then continuing to sell like crazy.